tinninj/CS330-Programing-Language-Project/README.md

 ====================================
 JavaScript has the following primitive data types:

 + Numbers: Numerical values.
-They can be whole numbers or contain decimal points.
-JavaScript does not differentiate between types of numbers like integers or floats
+All numbers in JavaScript are stored as floating points.
+Numbers can be written both with and without the decimals.
 + BigInt: Since numbers have their limitations, BigInts can be used to represent numbers lower than -2^53 and higher than 2^53.
 + Strings: Strings are used to represent text.
 Strings usually have a sequence of characters but they can also contain a single, empty space.
 + Booleans: Boolean data types accepts two values: true or false.